We arrived just in time for food at a pub in the valley. Andy asked for the key to the lodge and was met with a reply,

 The fourth key tried opened the door and by torchlight we were greeted by a room full of DIY and smelling of paraffin.
 A row of shiny Tiley lamps sat on the shelf above the fire.

 The previous occupant had left a note apologising for not tidying as he had been on a 10 day working party and was tired.
 His sleeping bag and power pack were still in one of the rooms.

 We unpacked sleeping bags and fell asleep.

 Despite its remote location between Wasdale and Eskdale high on the hill, the Lodge has three upstairs rooms with bunk beds enough for 18 people – with new mattresses and pillows, and repairs to the roof and plastering ongoing.
-With only the Club to restore it, it will take a while, but in the I could see the place could be alright when renovations have finished.
+With only the Club to restore it, it will take a while, but I could see the place could be alright when renovations have finished.

 In the daylight the hut actually looks organised – dining area with books and games, kitchen with all the usual stuff and a shelf choked full of jars of pickles and herbs.
 And a living room full of DIY stuff.

 After breakfast and sorting kit we marched across the bog next to Burnmoor Tarn, watching a Duke of Edinburgh group misunderstand the point of pacing themselves up the hill.
 It was great to look back down the hill and see our rather large lodge.